 Your IT environment can have thousands and even tens of thousands of changes each year.
 New applications are developed.
 Workloads are moved to the cloud.
 Network topologies are simplified.
 LAN speeds are upgraded.
 Operating systems are patched.
 New security protocols are implemented.

 Any of these changes in your production environment can impact your recovery environment and your recovery plans, potentially undercutting your ability to meet your RTOs and RPOs.
 Rigorous change management is critical to ensure that you have a process in place to keep your production environment and your recovery environment in sync with one another.

 Overall business resiliency is a complicated matter.
 For example, you must ensure that the resiliency of your applications is supported by the resiliency of your infrastructure.
-A resilient infrastructure is characterised by:
+A resilient infrastructure is characterized by: